-As disclosed in Note 1-C, the Company was established as a result of demerger from OIH, the new legal status represents continued economic body starting from the date on which the demerging company acquired or established the subsidiaries and associates and then ownership was transferred to the resulting demerged company.
+As disclosed in Note 1-C, the demerged company was established as a result of demerger from Orascom Investment Holding, the demerging company, where the new legal entity represents a permanent economic entity starting from the date on which the demerging company acquired or established the subsidiaries and associates which their ownership was transferred to the demerged company.

-The management of the Company considers that the substance of the demerger and establishment of the Company with the objective of transferring ownership subsidiaries and associates and continuation of its activities under the umbrella of a new legal entity, is considered a common control transaction.
-The transferred entities pursuant to the demerger plan were under the control of same main shareholders both before and after the demerger and control is not considered temporary, and so transactions under common control is out of scope of the Egyptian Accounting Standard (29) and International Accounting Standard (IFRS 3).
+The management of the Company considers that the substance of the demerger and establishment of the Company with the objective of transferring ownership subsidiaries and associates and continuation of its activities through the new legal entity, is considered a business combination for entities under common control transaction.
+The transferred entities pursuant to the demerger plan were under the control of same main shareholders both before and after the demerger and control is not considered temporary.
+Therefore, transactions under common control is out of scope of the Egyptian Accounting Standard (29) and International Accounting Standard (IFRS 3).

 In the absence of a specific guidance in Egyptian Accounting Standards, EAS 5 requires management to develop and apply an appropriate accounting policy that leads to the provision of appropriate and reliable financial information.
 Management used its judgement in developing and applying an accounting policy to account for its investments in subsidiaries and associates transferred as part of the demerger process.
-Although the legal acquisition of subsidiaries was through transfer of shares of equity ownership certificates in application of the demerge decision which was taken in December 2020, the net assets of the companies that were transferred through the demerger process were consolidated through the spin off process as a continuing economic entity under the company's control from the actual date on which the demerging company has acquired the subsidiaries or incorporated them and so the statement of changes in equity includes the retained earnings of these entities during the period from controlling or incorporating these companies by the demerging company.
+Although the legal acquisition of subsidiaries was through transfer of shares of equity ownership certificates in application of the demerge decision which was taken in December 2020, the net assets of the companies that were transferred through the demerger process were consolidated as a continuing economic entity under the company's control from the actual date on which the demerging company has acquired the subsidiaries or incorporated them and so the statement of changes in equity includes the retained earnings of these entities during the period from controlling or incorporating these companies by the demerging company.